UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

     tmp_dcm2bids/helper/006_In_EPI_PE=LR_20180918121230.json:	"PhaseEncodingDirection": "i-",
     ```

-This entity will be different for each fieldmap so there's no need to be more
-specific.
+Because this field is different for each fieldmap, dcm2bids can safely use it
+to generate distinct `dir` labels automatically when `--auto_extract_entities`
+is enabled.

-Please check the different use cases for this feature
+Please check the different use cases for this feature in the main
+configuration documentation.

 Once you are sure of you matching criteria, you can update your configuration
 file with the appropriate info.